flozz/tern-abitbol/README.md

 [Tern][tern] is a stand-alone code-analysis engine for JavaScript that can be used as text editor plugin to provide Javascript autocompletion.

-Tern [Abitbol](abitbol) is a Tern plugin that allows it to work with the Abitbol inheritance model (so it makes the autocompletion working with the Abitbol classes).
+Tern Abitbol is a Tern plugin that allows it to work with the [Abitbol][abitbol] inheritance model (so it makes the autocompletion working with the Abitbol classes).

 ## How To Install Abitbol Tern Plugin